jphastings/story-hero/README.md

 Then, the [unstarted Clone Hero Mod](https://discord.com/channels/424748428451381248/1407613636763193385) will:

 1. Watch the `hiddensongs.bin` for changes, and when there are…
-2. Hide the specified songs from Clone Hero
+2. Hide the specified songs from Clone Hero _for the correct profile_.

 ## The details